 The hurricane season in Antigua and Barbuda normally runs from June to November.
+You should monitor updates from the US National Hurricane Centre and follow the instructions of the local authorities.
 See Natural disasters.

-Over 64,000 British nationals visit Antigua and Barbuda each year.
-Most visits are trouble-free but there have been incidents of crime including murder, armed robbery and sexual assault.
+Most visits to Antigua and Barbuda are trouble-free but there have been incidents of crime including murder, armed robbery and sexual assault.
 See Crime

 Take out comprehensive travel and medical insurance before you travel.